 - In early 1987 he reportedly set up a specialist unit SO10 (not to be confused with the undercover unit SO10 formed in 1989) whose official job was providing ‘logistical support for crime operations’ but in fact was set up to specialize in handling sieges and cases requiring delicate negotiating skills or special planning.

 - In October 1987 Veness was appointed a Police Commander, and served with Royalty and Diplomatic Protection until 1990.
 During this period, he was also responsible for security arrangements at major State and ceremonial events.
 After attendance at the Royal College of Defence Studies in 1990, he became Commander Public Order, Territorial Security and Operational Support.

-- In October 1991 he was appointed Deputy Assistant Commissioner (Specialist Operations - Crime) and headed the specialist crime squads at Scotland Yard, which included serious, organised and international crime, the fraud squad, the Flying Squad, criminal intelligence and force firearms.
+- In October 1991 he was appointed Deputy Assistant Commissioner (Specialist Operations - Crime/Operations) and headed the specialist crime squads at Scotland Yard, which included serious, organised and international crime, the fraud squad, the Flying Squad, criminal intelligence and force firearms.
 According to Veness the job involved 'responsibility within the Metropolitan Police area, effectively Greater London, for serious crimes, murders, kidnapping and other offences of that ilk.'

 - In April 1994 Veness was appointed Assistant Commissioner (Specialist Operations), a position he held until 2005.
 He assumed charge of all 'specialist operations' including protection, terrorism, security and organised crime.
 Veness described this position as 'slightly more senior level and a broadened responsibility, which mainly encompassed security protection and counter-terrorism.'
 As such he would have overseen SO12, better known as Special Branch.